Tutorial: Discover and manage shadow IT in your network

 Now that Cloud Discovery is running on your network, look at the continuous reports that are generated and look at the Cloud Discovery dashboard to get a full picture of what apps are being used in your organization.
-It's a good idea to look at them by category, because you will often find that non-sanctioned apps are being used for legitimate work-related purposes that were not addressed by a sanctioned app.
+It's a good idea to look at them by category, because you'll often find that non-sanctioned apps are being used for legitimate work-related purposes that weren't addressed by a sanctioned app.

 Identify the risk levels of your apps: Use the Defender for Cloud Apps catalog to dive deeper into the risks that are involved with each discovered app.
 The Defender for Cloud App Catalog includes over 25,000 apps that are assessed using over 80 risk factors.
 The risk factors start from general information about the app (where are the app's headquarters, who is the publisher), and through security measures and controls (support for encryption at rest, provides an audit log of user activity).
 For more information, see Working with risk score,

-In the Defender for Cloud Apps portal, under Discover, click Discovered apps.
-Filter the list of apps discovered in your organization by the risk factors you are concerned about.
+In the Defender for Cloud Apps portal, under Discover, select Discovered apps.
+Filter the list of apps discovered in your organization by the risk factors you're concerned about.
 For example, you can use the Advanced filters to find all apps with a risk score lower than 8.

-You can drill down into the app to understand more about its compliance by clicking the app name and then clicking the Info tab to see details about the app's security risk factors.
+You can drill down into the app to understand more about its compliance by selecting the app name and then selecting the Info tab to see details about the app's security risk factors.